ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### ICAO-ML and Trust Centers

-Member states can use a sepearate CSCA (as per the WHO advice)(#ref) - but may also use submit their existing eMRT CSCA and/or DSC certificates; and may even chose to procure these from (commercial) trustcenters - and submit these.
+Member States can use a sepearate CSCA (as per the WHO advice)(#ref) - but may also use submit their existing eMRT CSCA and/or DSC certificates; and may even chose to procure these from (commercial) trustcenters - and submit these.
 However - any DSC certificate must always be signed by the CSCA submitted by that country.

 ## Security Considerations